uci-iasl/website/example/people.md

     - bibtexkey1
     - bibtexkey2
     - bibtexkey3
-# Each of the listed identifiers should match a BibTeX key of
+# Each of the listed identifiers must match a BibTeX key of
 # a publication from your BibTeX file.
 The corresponding publications
 # appear on the page in the same order they are listed here.
 #